The CRCNA has two pastoral ordination categories, Minister of the Word and Commissioned Pastor.

 Calvin Theological Seminary - Owned and operated by the Christian Reformed Church, CTS is the preferred seminary for preparation for ordained ministry.
 Their MDiv program includes all the required elements to become a candidate for minister of the Word.
 This program takes 3 years through full-time in-residence learning, or 4 years through distance learning.
 Apply to Calvin Seminary.

 Other Seminaries EPMC Program - Students who elect to attend other seminaries can pursue ordination in the CRCNA through this special accredited denominational orientation program called the Ecclesiastical Program for Ministerial Candidacy.
-This program is available in both in-residence and distance learning forms, and consists of:
+This program is available in distance learning forms, and consists of: